I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 My partner and I are having problems.
 Should we be in individual counseling or come together?

-Can I have Ayurvedic consultation along with Mental Health counseling?
+Can I have Wellness services like Reiki, Nutrition counseling and Ayurveda along with Mental Health counseling?

-Yes, upon client’s request, I use Ayurveda in conjunction with Psychotherapy with certain limitations.
+Yes, upon client’s request, MindTree uses wellness services in conjunction with Psychotherapy with certain limitations.
 Please talk to the practitioner for further details